 Another Formulyst product that is recommended for sagging jowls is the Formulyst Ultimate Youth Concentrate.
-This formula is bioengineered from plant stem cells and contains a concentrated combination of five unique peptides that can stimulate the production of Epidermal Growth Factors (EGF).
+This formula is bioengineered from plant biotechnology and contains a concentrated combination of five unique peptides that can stimulate the production of Epidermal Growth Factors (EGF).
 EGF is a protein naturally found in cells called fibroblasts, which are responsible for producing collagen.
 It is thought that EGF signals to fibroblasts to produce more collagen, which leads to cell growth, proliferation, and wound healing.
 As we age, our ability to produce EGF decreases, resulting in the key signs that contribute to aging skin.
 Applying products that increase EGF production, such as the Formulyst Ultimate Youth Concentrate, may increase skin strength and integrity.

 Tackle sagging jowls with Carrot & Stick Repair Serum.
 It’s packed with botanicals to help hydrate and nourish the skin.
 The Carrot and Stick contains seven plant-based neuropeptides enhance the skin’s structural integrity from the inside out, promoting smoother, more resilient skin.
 A blend of synthesized growth factors promotes elasticity, cell turnover and nutrient absorption to support revitalization.
 Rounding out the power-house ingredients list is chamomile, licorice root and green tea to help brighten the skin.